Apply directly to Reaseheath

 - Research Methods

-- Processing & Quality Assurance of Baked Goods
+- Processing and Quality Assurance of Baked Goods

-Upon successful completion of the Foundation Degree, you may progress onto the one-year BSc Top-Up to gain a BSc (Hons) Food Manufacturing with Operations Management.
+Upon successful completion of the Foundation Degree, there is an option to progress onto the one-year BSc Top-Up to gain a BSc (Hons) Food Manufacturing with Operations Management.

 Teaching, Learning and Assessment: 306 hours